nonprofit logo

 Who are the executives of The Carnegie Visual & Performing Arts Center and what are their salaries?

-The average compensation at The Carnegie Visual & Performing Arts Center during 2022 was $30,684.
-There are 9 employees and 75 volunteers at The Carnegie Visual & Performing Arts Center.
+The average compensation at The Carnegie Visual & Performing Arts Center during 2024 was $35,588.
+There are 12 employees at The Carnegie Visual & Performing Arts Center.

 • Compensation: $0